Justis-Lamanna/rayscode/readme.md

 simpler.

 ### Basic Functions
-All variables and methods must be prefixed with "rays". rays2 and rays3 make the only two literal numbers.
+All variables must be prefixed with "rays". rays2 and rays3 make the only two literal numbers.
 Methods and combinations are called via postfix notation.
 Standard operators:
 * Addition: raysP